fireship-io/fireship.io/content/lessons/angular-animations-examples/index.md

 {{< figure src="img/animate-5.gif" caption="animated list with query and stagger in angular" >}}

 <p>A common UX feature is to sequentially animate a list of items.
-It would be cumbersome to define a bunch of delayed animations, which is the the problem solved by `query` and `stagger`.
+It would be cumbersome to define a bunch of delayed animations, which is the problem solved by `query` and `stagger`.
 Query allows you select HTML elements within an animation, while stagger will build the delay interval based on the size of a collection.
 In this example, we query all `img` tags and translate them off the page, then animate them within `stagger` to automatically create the shutter-like effect. </p>

 ```typescript
 animations: [